Jim Gallagher (footballer)

-Jim Gallagher (born 16 March 1931) is a former AFL or Australian rules footballer who played with Footscray in the Victorian Football League (VFL) during the 1950s.
+Jim Gallagher (born 16 March 1931) is a former Australian rules footballer who played with Footscray in the Victorian Football League (VFL) during the 1950s.

 Originally from Tallangatta, Gallagher was recruited via Assumption College, Kilmore where he won their best and fairest award in 1947 and 1948.

 He was a member of Footscray's 1954 premiership winning side, playing as a half back flanker.
 Despite appearing 151 times for the Bulldogs in the VFL he never once kicked a goal.

 Gallagher was a VFL interstate representative and was named in the interchange bench in Footscray's official 'Team of the Century'.